-State laws require insurance companies to inform policyholders of nonrenewal anywhere from a month to three months before the policy’s expiration date.
-The required number of days notice varies from state to state.
-In New York, for example, insurers must give you 45–60 days notice and explain the reason for nonrenewal.
+Your insurance company will send you a nonrenewal notice anywhere from one month to three months before your policy’s expiration date.
+The required number of days notice varies by state.
+In New York, for example, insurers must give you 45 to 60 days notice and explain the reason for nonrenewal.
 In some states, an explanation for nonrenewal is not required.

 This is probably the most commonly cited reason for insurers to drop you from your policy at renewal.
 It could be that you filed too many claims within the designated three- or five-year window or you filed a claim that insurance companies generally don’t look highly upon, like a water damage, dog bite, theft, or fire claim.

 Keep in mind that most states have consumer protections in place that dictate when a company is allowed to not renew your policy due to insurance claims.
 For example, certain states prohibit rate increases or nonrenewal for basic claim inquiries, zero-dollar claims (claims that didn’t result in a payout), and first-time claims.
 There are also states that prohibit companies from using weather or catastrophe claims as grounds for nonrenewal.

 Your insurance company stopped offering coverage where you live

 Your insurance company may have canceled your policy for the simple reason that they’re cutting down on a particular line of insurance or pulling out of a state or region.
 If cutting down on a particular line of business or pulling out of a high-risk state like California or Florida reduces losses and increases shareholder profits, they may decide to not renew your policy.

 If your insurance company hasn’t already canceled your policy, paying your home insurance premium late is another reason why your policy might not be renewed for another year.
 If you’re struggling to pay your premiums, consider lowering your coverage limits or raising your deductible to lower your rates.

 Your area experienced an increase in costly natural disasters